How to be a good HR Professional

-Human Resource, or HR professionals hold a critical role in the ongoing success of a company.
+Human Resources (HR) professionals hold a critical role in the ongoing success of a company.
 Not only are they typically the key person involved in the hiring process, but they are also involved in a variety of day-to-day tasks including employment contracts, grievances, new employee onboarding, and employee records.
 They also provide feedback to management regarding policies and procedures.
 To put it simply, HR help ensure positive relations between the employee and employer, and help promote a healthy and productive workplace.
 So, how do you become a good HR professional?
 Here are our top 8 tips:

 1. Know your focus